karthikskumar/NFL/README.md

 If you are reading this you are either Dr. C (Hello Dr. C!) or you are one of the team members.
 If you aren't, hello stranger! :)

-This NFL scheduling challenge uses gurobi and will eventually have up to and maybe more than 50 constraints.
+This NFL scheduling challenge uses gurobi linear solver to build an optimized schedule for the NFL (2015) and will eventually have up to and maybe more than 50 constraints.